Electric Smokers: Buying Guide, Reviews, Ratings, And Recommendations

 Some inexpensive electric smokers use a rheostat, which turns down the flow of electricity to the coil, similar to an electric hotplate or a stove.
 Some have low, medium, and high settings.
 A few of the high end electrics have thermostats which have a temperature probe inside the cooking chamber, and the probe turns the juice on and off in order to hold it at a desired temp.
 Just turn the dial or press the buttons.
 You can get pretty precise about the temp and the timing.
 Thermostats are better and more expensive than rheostats.
 You can't cook if you can't control temp.
 You don't want something that does not have good temp control.

 You may need an extension cord and not any cord will do.
 Read this article to calculate the size and capacity of the cord you will need.
 Electrics typically draw 10 to 20 amps, and if your outlet is already carrying a load it can pop the circuit breaker.
 I have even heard of electric smokers habitually popping GFCI outlets and necessitating a visit from the neighborhood electrician.
 On the plus side, electrics are fairly cheap to operate.
-A 750 watt element burns about one kilowatt every two hours if it is running constantly, which it doesn't because the thermostat cycles it on and off.
-A kilowatt runs about 10¢ (at the time of this writing), so it uses about 5¢ an hour.
+A 750 watt element burns about half a kilowatt every hour if it is running constantly, which it doesn't because the thermostat cycles it on and off.
+At the time of this writing, a kilowatt runs about 8 to 15¢ depending on where you live.
 That's a lot cheaper than charcoal, and if you rent an apartment and your lease includes electricity, then running an electric smoker is free!

 They also usually have very tiny vents to help maintain temps.
 This makes them ideal for cooking things where retaining moisture is crucial.
 But if you want crispy skin on chicken or turkey or a thick crusty bark on for your pulled pork, you can do a lot better than with an electric.